huohuoren4/docs/python/pytest/explanation/import_mechanism.md

 This is also discussed in details in [Conventions for Python test discovery](/python/pytest/explanation/integration_practice#conventions-for-python-test-discovery).

-## Invoking pytest versus python -m pytest
+## Invoking pytest versus python -m pytest {#invoking-pytest-versus-python-m-pytest}

 Running pytest with `pytest [...]` instead of `python -m pytest [...]` yields nearly equivalent behaviour, except that the latter will add the current directory to `sys.path`, which is standard `python` behavior.